StockNews.com Begins Coverage on ING Groep (NYSE:ING)

-StockNews.com began coverage on shares of ING Groep (NYSE:ING – Get Rating) in a research note released on Thursday.
+StockNews.com assumed coverage on shares of ING Groep (NYSE:ING – Get Rating) in a research note issued to investors on Thursday morning.
 The firm issued a hold rating on the financial services provider’s stock.

-The firm also recently declared a semi-annual dividend, which will be paid on Monday, May 16th.
-Investors of record on Thursday, April 28th will be given a $0.4525 dividend.
-This represents a yield of 8.2%.
-The ex-dividend date of this dividend is Wednesday, April 27th.
+The business also recently declared a semi-annual dividend, which will be paid on Monday, May 16th.
+Stockholders of record on Thursday, April 28th will be issued a $0.4525 dividend.
 This is a positive change from ING Groep’s previous semi-annual dividend of $0.12.
-ING Groep’s dividend payout ratio is 31.97%.
+This represents a dividend yield of 8.2%.
+The ex-dividend date is Wednesday, April 27th.
+ING Groep’s dividend payout ratio (DPR) is presently 31.97%.

-Large investors have recently bought and sold shares of the stock.
-Fifth Third Bancorp raised its position in ING Groep by 3.7% in the third quarter.
-Fifth Third Bancorp now owns 54,016 shares of the financial services provider’s stock worth $783,000 after purchasing an additional 1,925 shares in the last quarter.
-Cullen Capital Management LLC grew its position in ING Groep by 24.5% in the third quarter.
-Cullen Capital Management LLC now owns 18,726 shares of the financial services provider’s stock valued at $271,000 after acquiring an additional 3,691 shares during the period.
-StoneX Group Inc. boosted its position in ING Groep by 111.0% in the third quarter.
-StoneX Group Inc. now owns 65,184 shares of the financial services provider’s stock valued at $945,000 after buying an additional 34,286 shares in the last quarter.
-Citigroup Inc. boosted its position in ING Groep by 3.3% in the third quarter.
-Citigroup Inc. now owns 1,731,695 shares of the financial services provider’s stock valued at $25,093,000 after buying an additional 55,771 shares in the last quarter.
-Finally, Ellevest Inc. boosted its position in ING Groep by 21.0% in the fourth quarter.
-Ellevest Inc. now owns 32,025 shares of the financial services provider’s stock valued at $446,000 after buying an additional 5,561 shares in the last quarter.
+Several institutional investors have recently bought and sold shares of the company.
+Ballentine Partners LLC boosted its holdings in shares of ING Groep by 2.1% in the third quarter.
+Ballentine Partners LLC now owns 33,748 shares of the financial services provider’s stock worth $489,000 after acquiring an additional 696 shares during the period.
+Captrust Financial Advisors grew its position in ING Groep by 7.9% during the third quarter.
+Captrust Financial Advisors now owns 9,751 shares of the financial services provider’s stock worth $141,000 after buying an additional 710 shares in the last quarter.
+JustInvest LLC increased its stake in ING Groep by 2.4% in the 3rd quarter.
+JustInvest LLC now owns 30,788 shares of the financial services provider’s stock worth $446,000 after acquiring an additional 733 shares during the last quarter.
+Sage Rhino Capital LLC raised its holdings in shares of ING Groep by 5.0% in the 4th quarter.
+Sage Rhino Capital LLC now owns 16,554 shares of the financial services provider’s stock valued at $230,000 after acquiring an additional 785 shares in the last quarter.
+Finally, Altium Wealth Management LLC boosted its position in shares of ING Groep by 3.6% during the 4th quarter.
+Altium Wealth Management LLC now owns 24,687 shares of the financial services provider’s stock valued at $344,000 after acquiring an additional 854 shares during the last quarter.
 3.78% of the stock is owned by hedge funds and other institutional investors.

 ING Groep Company Profile (Get Rating)